michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

 - **Second Optech workshop held in Paris:** as announced in [Newsletter #12][], we held our second workshop in Paris last week.
-There were 24 engineers from Bitcoin companies and open source projects in attendence, and we had great discussions about wallet descriptors, Partially Signed Bitcoin Transactions, Lightning integration, taproot, coin selection, and fee bumping.
+There were 24 engineers from Bitcoin companies and open source projects in attendance, and we had great discussions about wallet descriptors, Partially Signed Bitcoin Transactions (PSBTs), Lightning integration, taproot, coin selection, and fee bumping.
 Huge thanks to Ledger for hosting and helping with organization.

-  If you work at a member company and have any requests or suggestions for future Optech events (be that location, venue, dates, format, topics, or anything else), please contact us.
+  If you work at a member company and have any requests or suggestions for future Optech events (such as location, venue, dates, format, topics, or anything else), please [contact us][optech email].
 We're here to help our member companies!

 ## Notable code changes